WebFiori/docs/ai-configuration.md

 ## Where to Next

-- [Basic Chat](learn/ai-basic-chat) — send messages and read responses
-- [Providers](learn/ai-providers) — feature matrix and switching providers
+Head to [Basic Chat](learn/ai-basic-chat) to send messages and read responses, or [Providers](learn/ai-providers) for the feature matrix and how switching providers works.